Trump orders creation of space-focused U.S. military branch

 The move would require the budgetary approval of the U.S. Congress, which has been divided on the idea.

-A U.S. defense official said the Pentagon would work with Congress to implement the order.
+Pentagon spokeswoman Dana White said the department’s policy board would prepare to implement Trump’s order.

-“Space is a war fighting domain, so it is vital that our military maintains its dominance and competitive advantage in that domain,” said the official, who spoke on condition of anonymity.
+“Working with Congress, this will be a deliberate process with a great deal of input from multiple stakeholders,” White said in a statement.

 In December, the president signed a directive that he said would enable astronauts to return to the moon and eventually lead a mission to Mars.
 He has ordered the government to review regulations on commercial space flights.